onnx-mlir

 1.2 Compile a model to run with selected accelerators.

-The compiler command onnx-mlir has an option, i.e. --maccel, to compile a model for selected accelerators. --maccel accepts a comma-separated list of accelerator names.
+The compiler command onnx-mlir has an option, i.e. --maccel, to compile a model for selected accelerators.
+For each accelerator add a --maccel=accel_name entry.
 For example,

 Only built accelerators can be used with --maccel.